Northern Uí Néill: Branches, clans, and septs

-Prominent branches and clans of the Cenél Conaill include the O'Donnells and O'Dohertys.
+Prominent branches and clans of the Cenél Conaill include the O'Donnells, O'Dohertys, O'Boyles and O'Gallaghers.
 The most famous descendant of the Cenél Conaill is Saint Columba, who founded the monastery at Derry, and is claimed as being the grandson of Conall Gulban.

 Cenél nEógain

 Below is a chart listing the ancestry of the Cenél nEógain from Fergal mac Máele Dúin, the first of the lineage to be recorded in historical records.